Yaxe Magdalena

-Yaxe Magdalena is a town and municipality in Oaxaca in south-western Mexico.
+Yaxe (San Nicolás Yaxe) is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Ocotlán District in the south of the Valles Centrales Region.

 The name Yaxe means "Green corn" in the Zapotec language.

+Geography

-The municipality covers an area of 65.07 km² at an altitude of 1,500 meters above sea level.
+The municipality covers an area of 65.07 km2 at an altitude of 1,500 meters above sea level.

 The climate is temperate or cool.